Enroll by May 31 for a free laptopEnroll Online »

-The Medical Transcription Editor program is Career Step's premier medical transcription training program, preparing you to be a medical transcription editor as well as a medical transcriptionist.
+The Medical Transcription Editor program is Career Step's premier medical transcription course, preparing you to be a medical transcription editor as well as a medical transcriptionist.
 Medical transcription editors work with reports created by speech recognition technology, which is becoming more and more popular in the industry.
-The Medical Transcription Editor program prepares you for the future of the medical transcription industry.
+The Medical Transcription Editor course prepares you for the future of the medical transcription industry.

 This tuition fee entitles you to an initial 12 months of access to the course.
 The program is designed to be completed in 4 months of full-time study, and we provide you 12 months of access to ensure you have the time you need to complete your training.